espressif/esp-box/docs/getting_started.md

 4. The default command words are:

 "**Turn on the light**", "**Switch off the light**", "**Turn Red**", "**Turn Green**", "**Turn Blue**", "**Sing a song**", "**Next Song**", "**Pause Playing**".

+## Continuous Recognition

+More interestingly, the device supports continuous recognition of multiple command words after wake-up.
+Continuous recognition means that the user can talk to the device continuously once it is woken up.
+The continuous recognition makes the voice interaction more natural and smooth, and brings a more humanized interactive experience.

+**How to use**

+- Say "Hi, E. S. P" to wake up the device, a prompt beep will be played.
+- Say a command phrase after the prompt beep.
+If the device recognizes the command word, it will play the corresponding prompt tone "OK", and then it can continue to recognize.
+- If nothing is recognized, the device will continue to wait.
+If there is no new command word within 6S, the device will automatically exit and you need to wake it up again.

+**Attention**

+- If it fails to recognize normally for many times, please wait for timeout and wake up the device again to enter the recognition mode.
+- After the wake-up word is spoken, the command word shall be sent out at the same position.
+The device does not support recognition during movement.
+- The length of the best English offline command word we recommend is 3-5 English characters.
+- The current version does not support continuous recognition when the speaker plays a prompt tone.

 ## Voice Command Customization